kanryu/sbpl/README.md

 (SATO Barcode Printer Language) provided by SATO Corp.

-This enables arbitrary label cutting which can not be controlled by a normal Windows printer.
+This enables arbitrary label cutting which can not be controlled as a normal Windows printer.

 This module has a function to print TrueType fonts using Freetype.
 Execute method ttf_write().

+This module also has a function to 1-bpp mono-chrome bitmap printing.
+Execute method print_bmp().

 This module is a prototype and may not satisfy your work, but since it is Pure Python, you can add and change features yourself.